Languages of the Nuba Mountains: Languages

 In addition to Sudanese Arabic, around 42 other languages are spoken in the Nuba Mountains.
 They belong to the Daju, Hill Nubian, Kadu, Katla, Lafofa, Nyima, Rashad, Talodi–Heiban and Temein language groups.
 Five of these families (Daju, Hill Nubian, Kadu, Nyima and Temein) belong to the Nilo-Saharan language family, while four (Katla, Lafofa, Rashad and Talodi–Heiban) belong to the Niger–Congo language family.
 Kadu's relationship to Nilo-Saharan is uncertain; it was previously classified as Niger–Congo, and a conservative classification would consider it an independent family.

 Previously, the four Niger–Congo language groups along with the Nilo-Saharan Kadu group were classified together as the Kordofanian languages.
 However, Kordofanian is no longer considered a valid family.
+The Kordofanian languages may be the oldest group of languages in the region.

 Almost all of the languages spoken in the Nuba Mountains are indigenous to the mountains and found nowhere else.
 The only exceptions are the Daju languages, the rest of which belong to Western Daju and are found in eastern Chad, and Sudanese Arabic, which is spoken in the rest of Sudan.